Address

 Her very first students are now professional pianists having graduated from leading music universities in Austria and Armenia.

 Katrin won the Influential Businesswoman Awards in 2020, and has been named Most Inspirational Woman in Music Education (Northern California) by Acquisition International.
+She also holds a Bachelor’s degree in Fine Arts in Painting from Azad University in Tehran.

 She was accepted to Juilliard pre-college where she studied piano with Jane Carlson.
 While studying with Carlson, she performed numerous times at Juilliard school, Carnegie Weill hall every year, and toured Italy with Carlson.
 She received a bachelor’s degree in piano performance from Oberlin Conservatory where she studied with Peter Takacs while earning Dean’s Award scholarship throughout the entire school years.